confidenseuide/BackgroundWorkAroundLib/README.md

 # BackgroundWorkAround

-This app tests how long it can work in backgoround without foreground service type using
+Example how long app can be alive in BACKGROUND withuot FOREGROUND service type.